-In the preparation of the LSPS and other initiatives (e.g. community health), Fairfield City has and will continue to work collaboratively with a range of State agencies including the following:
+In the preparation of the LSPS and other initiatives (e.g. community health), Fairfield City has and will continue to work collaboratively with a range of State agencies, including the following:

-- GSC affordable housing, UIA, Green and Blue Grid, employment lands - Department Planning and Industry LSPS and strategic planning strategies (biodiversity, open space) - Department of Education shared use of facilities and open space opportunities - Land & Housing Corporation redevelopment opportunities (including housing stock in Villawood and Bonnyrigg) - TfNSW & RMS local/regional traffic planning and public transport services - Aboriginal Land Council Aboriginal Heritage Study and potential impact by future development - Western Sydney Parklands initiatives associated with the WS Parklands and associated Plan of Management.
+- GSC affordable housing, UIA, green and blue grids, employment lands - Department of Planning, Industry and Environment (DPIE) - LSPS and strategic planning strategies (biodiversity, open space) - Department of Education shared use of facilities and open space opportunities - Land & Housing Corporation redevelopment opportunities (including housing stock in Villawood and Bonnyrigg)

+- TfNSW & RMS local/regional traffic planning and public transport services - Aboriginal Land Council Aboriginal Heritage Study and potential impact by future development - Western Sydney Parklands initiatives associated with the WS Parklands and associated Plan of Management.